AGN Feedback in SDSS-IV MaNGA: AGNs have Suppressed Central Star Formation Rates: Host Galaxy Properties

-Upon further investigation, the SFRs of the AGN and control galaxies, and thereby their position relative to the SFMS, strongly depends on galaxy morphology.
+Upon further investigation, the SFRs of the AGN and control galaxies, and thereby their positions relative to the SFMS, strongly depend on galaxy morphology.
 Breaking up the AGN and control galaxies by morphology reveals, unsurprisingly, that elliptical galaxies generally reside lower with respect to the SFMS than spiral galaxies.
 Figure ~\ref{fig:SFRoffsets} shows the distribution of offsets from the SFMS, defined as

+.
 Overall, the AGN galaxies have slightly larger SFRs than the control galaxies.
-The differences in SFRs between the AGN and control galaxies are more significant among ellipticals than they are among spirals; elliptical control galaxies typically have lower $\Delta\,\mathrm{SFR}$ than elliptical AGN galaxies (two-sample KS test $5.8\,\sigma$ significance).
+The differences in SFRs between the AGN and control galaxies are more significant among ellipticals than they are among spirals; elliptical control galaxies typically have lower $\Delta\,\mathrm{SFR}$ than elliptical AGN galaxies (the two-sample KS test gives a $5.8\,\sigma$ significance).
 On the other hand, the distribution of $\Delta\,\mathrm{SFR}$ for spiral AGN galaxies and spiral control galaxies are more comparable, with a marginally consistent $p$-value of 0.03 from the two-sample KS test and a similar mean.
 In other words, AGNs hosted in spiral galaxies have fairly typical spiral galaxy SFRs, whereas AGNs hosted in elliptical galaxies have preferentially larger SFRs than typical ellipticals.
-Again, we expect that this is caused by the necessity of gas content to fuel AGN activity; for ellipticals to host AGNs they must contain a reservoir of gas, which could also fuel star formation (indeed, trends in $\Delta\,\mathrm{SFR}$ are mirrored in the distributions of gas masses, as provided by PIPE3D).
-Aside from the smaller fraction of spiral AGN galaxies above the SFMS ($\Delta\,\mathrm{SFR}\,{>}\,0.0$) when compared with the spiral control galaxies, we find no glaring signatures of AGN feedback in the galaxy-wide SFRs.
+Again, we expect that this is caused by the necessity of gas content to fuel AGN activity; for ellipticals to host AGNs they must contain a reservoir of gas, possibly due to recent mergers, which could also fuel star formation (indeed, trends in $\Delta\,\mathrm{SFR}$ are mirrored in the distributions of gas masses, as provided by PIPE3D).
+Aside from the smaller fraction of spiral AGN galaxies above the SFMS ($\Delta\,\mathrm{SFR}\,{>}\,0$) when compared with the spiral control galaxies, we find no glaring signatures of AGN feedback in the galaxy-wide SFRs.